 It might seem odd that the French press took more than a century to catch on in the first place, but perhaps stranger still is the hardware’s popularity today.
 In an era of app-controlled smart coffee brewing stations that can whip up any number of multi-ingredient coffee beverages at the touch of a button or even with an oral command, many people still choose an elegantly simple, hand-operated coffee brewing device that mechanically separates grounds from water and requires careful ingredient measurement and brew timing on the part of the user.

-And now, after my digressions, here’s how to use a French press coffee maker.
+And now, after that digression, here’s how to use a French press coffee maker.

 How to Use a French Press